DoJeon1/DoJeon1.github.io/README.md

 Repository for personal portfolio webpage

-Uses HTML and CSS to build the majority of the site's base.
+Uses HTML and CSS to build the majority of the site's base <br />
 Uses JavaScript to implement specific functionalities and animations for a hamburger style navigation menu

 Scrollable website, clickable images are linked to a separate page with a specific project